-Peer support helps people prevent illness, manage chronic illnesses, cope with stress or emotional and psychological challenges, engage those who are poorly reached by health care systems and interventions, and reduces unnecessary care such as multiple hospital admissions for the same problem.
+Peer support helps people prevent illness, manage chronic illnesses, cope with stress or emotional and psychological challenges, engage those who are poorly reached by health care systems and interventions, and reduce unnecessary care such as multiple hospital admissions for the same problem.

 Peer support was declared an evidence-based practice by the Center for Medicare and Medicaid Services in 2007.

 - Training completion is the first step towards California State Peer Support Certification

 - Can lead to a new career with step by step support from MAS-SSF

 Why should I take the training?

 - Many community families and individuals need help from trained peer specialists

 - Provide caring support to your community members